Christophers27/Herald-Of-Old-Things/Arc 1 - Whispers of the Eldritch Cult/worldbuilding.md

 **Weakness**: His stubbornness about the sailor's tales can lead to conflicts with others.
 His straightforwardness can also lead to him being tactless at times.

+### Alistair Martin

+**Background**: A grizzled veteran of the Wychmoor Expeditionary Corps, who survived multiple expeditions to the Far North, despite the high casualty rates of such expeditions.
+He holds deep-seated trauma from several encounters with magical beasts in the Far North, which inflicted heavy casualties to his squad.
+He retired from the army as a wealthy man, but he is unable to relax and enjoy life due to his PTSD.

+**Motivation**: Alistair has a strong desire for power, so that he would not be helpless against powerful forces again.
+Since he is unable to wield magic, and clearly physical strength was not enough, as proven during the expeditions, he believes that only the eldritch can grant him the power he seeks.
+He also hopes that the eldritch will help him overcome his PTSD (he doesn't actually call it PTSD, but the world generally knows it as some sort of battle trauma).
+He also sees the cult members as his new squad, and wants to protect them from harm.

+**Strengths**: His combat experience and leadership skills make him the leader of combat situations, and later the commander once more people join the cult.
+His wealth accrued from military service also help fund the cult's activities.

+**Weaknesses**: His PTSD manifests in bouts of intense aggression and paranoia, which can lead to incidents if reminded of his past.
+He is also overprotective of his cult members, not wanting to see them suffer the same fate as his squad.
+This can lead to him being unreasonable at times.

+### Caleb Hawthorne

+**Background**: Caleb is a talented carpenter and woodworker, known for his intricate carvings and detailing on his work.
+As with most people in this world, he inherited his trade from his family.
+He often has his head in the clouds, daydreaming about potential projects and ideas.

+**Motivation**: Caleb is motivated by a desire to create.
+He is fascinated by the eldritch and its powers of creation.
+He also believes that beauty can be found in the most unexpected places, like the eldritch.
+He was inspired by the strange phenomena he's observed in Lornridge.

+**Strengths**: Caleb's skills allow him to become the group's main craftsman.
+His ability to see beauty in the eldritch also helps the group to see the eldritch in a more positive light.

+**Weaknesses**: His daydreaming can lead to him being absent-minded at times.
+He is also easily distracted by new ideas and projects, which can lead to him neglecting his current work.
+His obsession with aesthetics can also blind him to the dangers of the eldritch.